This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Large Nylabones.
 Always make sure to go up a size so that the toy can’t wedge in your dog’s throat or mouth.
 And don’t leave this toy alone with your dog if he’s an obsessive chewer who might ingest the toy while you’re gone.

 - Extreme Basic Kong.
-This is a great overall toy that can be filled with yummy fillings like mashed pate dog food then frozen so that it takes more time to occupy your pup.
+This is a great overall toy that can be filled with yummy fillings like mashed pate dog food and then frozen so that it takes more time to occupy your pup.

 - Goughnuts.
 According to the manufacturer and many customers, these toys are virtually indestructible.